top of page

 This look caught my attention instantly when Sasha Velour presented it at the Ball challenge on Drag Race (S9EP11).
 Instead of using the rainbow as a single block of colour, she broke it into individual elements and reassigned each tone with intent.

-What stood out to me wasn’t just the palette, but the small house she wore on her head.
+What stood out to me the most was the small house she wore on her head.
 The message behind it, “A house is not a home”, felt precise.
 Physical places are temporary.
 The real sense of home is something you build internally.

 How she brought that idea into her creation connected directly with how I understand art: the medium (drag, fashion, sculpture) is a way to communicate something.
 To me, what makes a piece more valuable is the message it carries.
 I wanted to pay tribute to her statement, and that was the starting point for turning this look into an Art Toy.